Connect with others who understand.

 Written by Maureen McNulty

-As a child grows, they will often achieve physical milestones.
+As a child grows, they usually reach physical milestones.
 Milestones fall into several different categories.
 SMA often affects motor milestones, which include skills like holding the head up, grabbing objects, or sitting up.

 HINE-2 is a test that helps determine whether infants or young children are able to reach motor milestones.
-This assessment tool measures how well children are able to perform different activities that require using muscles.
-HINE-2 is not only used for cases of pediatric SMA, though.
-Doctors may also use this test to analyze motor function in children with other neuromuscular conditions, such as cerebral palsy.
+This tool measures how well children can perform different activities that require using muscles.
+There’s a structure that providers use to give a child a score for each milestone.
+HINE-2 isn’t only used for cases of pediatric SMA, though.
+Doctors may also use this test to check motor function — how well a child’s muscles work to move their body — in children with other neuromuscular conditions, such as cerebral palsy.

-The full Hammersmith Infant Neurological Exam contains three sections.
+The full Hammersmith Infant Neurological Exam (HINE) contains three sections.
 Section 1 tests how well the nerves work.
 It analyzes how active the nerves are by measuring a person’s movements and reflexes.
-Section 3 focuses on behavior, including a person’s emotional state and whether they are conscious.
+Section 3 focuses on behavior, including mood and how alert or responsive a person is.

 Section 2 of HINE tests motor skills.
-When this section is used alone as a clinical test, without sections 1 and 3, it is called HINE-2.
+When this section is used alone as a clinical test, without sections 1 and 3, it’s called HINE-2.

 Additional Motor Skills Tests